In this guide you will learn:

 How to clean a Ruby Cup in a public bathroom

-Always wash your hands before removing and emptying your Ruby Cup as usual;
+Always wash your hands thoroughly with soap and water before removing and emptying your Ruby Cup as usual;

 If the sink is out of reach, simply wipe the Ruby Cup clean with dry or damp tissue, and reinsert.
 You can then wash and rinse your Ruby Cup with water the next time you have a sink at hand or in the comfort of your own bathroom;